PRICES FOR STUMP GRINDING

 Below is a list of a few impediments, in some cases the impediments are so great that the stump cannot be ground out, no matter how specialized the stump grinder is.

 This is what a typical stump grinder looks like.
+You can our stump grinder in action by taking a look at one of our Facebook post.
 Just by looking at it this help you understand what a stump grinder can and cannot do:

 1. Stairs – This machine cannot go up and down stairs.